 Thicker with a shorter appearance.

+The tail is long and slender.
 Tail feathers create a rounded look, with middle ones longer than the outer ones.

 Cooper’s hawks occur throughout the continental United States during most of the year.
 They are a very common sight in many backyards and have adapted very nicely to hunting for prey at bird feeders.
 In general, if you have bird feeders, you’ve probably had this species in your yard.